Chronic/Pain Conditions >> Irritable Bowel Syndrome

 Lifestyle changes can help in some cases of IBS.
 For example, regular exercise and improved sleep habits may reduce anxiety and help relieve bowel symptoms.

 Dietary changes can be helpful.
 However, no specific diet can be recommended for IBS, because the condition differs from one person to another.
 There is No One-Size-Fits-All.
 That is why it is important to work with a Holistic Chiropractor who can help you determine which diet is best for you and help you restore balance to your digestive system.
+Your Holistic Chiropractor can also determine if you have a parasite affecting your gall bladder, ultimately the true underlying cause of IBS.

 The following changes may help under the supervision of your Holistic Chiropractor: